 The Classification System can only test physical conditions and the assessment takes place off the horse and in a clinical setting.
 The Classifier will ask the rider to perform various tests which relate to co-ordination, muscle testing and joint range.
 The rider is given a chance to practice the movements several times and then for testing asked to repeat the movements several times slowly and then as quickly as they are able.
 The Classifier will then input on the profile form a mark for each test performed and from the tests conducted a Profile number and Grade can be achieved.

 Overview of the Classification Procedure:

 This flow chart should be read in conjunction with the National Classification Policy

-All classification forms need to be completed and returned to Sarah Hadley at the RDA National Office.
+All classification forms need to be completed and returned to Felicity Towers.
 Documentation is then sent to the National Classification Panel (NCP) who advises if your medical condition means you are eligible for Classification.
 A list of eligible medical conditions can be found in the FEI Classification Manual (4th Edition 2015) and applicants should refer to this before submitting an application.
 If the documentation is not complete or the required medical evidence is not supplied, the NCP will not be able to assess your application.